 Photo Opportunities.
 Our family always has fun snapping photos around Disney Springs.
 Whether the backdrop is the seasonal decorations, characters, or merchandise, your pictures will really pop!

 While you’re here, look around at all the elaborate Lego characters constructed around and outside the store.
-Catch this guy, named Brickley the Sea Serpent, as he pops his head out of Lake Buena Vista.
+Catch the Lego sea serpent named Brickley as he pops his head out of Lake Buena Vista.

 The Paleo Zone at T-Rex.
 No, this isn’t the new Paleo diet but rather a play area where kids can dig for hidden fossils and pan for precious treasures in Discovery Creek.
 A welcome break from the heat and sun!